Investigation of the scale dependence in the MSR and $\overline{\textrm{MS}}$ top quark mass schemes for the $\mathrm{t}\overline{\mathrm{t}}$ invariant mass differential cross section using LHC data: Extraction of the top quark MSR mass

-Of these analyses, the results of Ref.~\cite{CMS:2019esx} can be compared to the present work, since they are obtained from normalized multi-differential cross sections which also include the low $m_\ttbar$ region discussed here, and the theoretical predictions have also been based on the NLO \MCFM cross section description.
+Of these analyses, the results of Ref.~\cite{CMS:2019esx} can be compared to the present work, since they are obtained from normalized multi-differential cross sections which also include the low $m_\ttbar$ region discussed here, and the theoretical predictions are also based on the NLO \MCFM cross section description.
 Ref.~\cite{CMS:2019esx} quotes $\mtpole = 170.5 \pm 0.8 \GeV$, which, if interpreted as the asymptotic pole mass~\cite{Hoang:2021fhn}, translates into $\mtMSR(1 \GeV) = 170.2 \pm 0.8 \GeV$.
-This is compatible with the variant of the present study in Eq.~\eqref{mt_R1_1_1_1_1} obtained by directly fitting $\mtMSR(1 \GeV)$ to data, although the combined fit of $\mtpole$, $\alpS(m_Z)$ and PDFs in Ref.~\cite{CMS:2019esx} reports a smaller value of $\alpS(m_Z)$ than used in Eq.~\eqref{mt_R1_1_1_1_1} on the basis of the ABMP16 PDF set, and a somewhat different gluon PDF.
+This is compatible with the variant of the present study in Eq.~\eqref{mt_R1_1_1_1_1} obtained by directly fitting $\mtMSR(1 \GeV)$ to data, although the combined fit of $\mtpole$, $\alpSZ$ and PDFs in Ref.~\cite{CMS:2019esx} reports a smaller value of $\alpSZ$ than used in Eq.~\eqref{mt_R1_1_1_1_1} on the basis of the ABMP16 PDF set, and a somewhat different gluon PDF.
+The result of Ref.~\cite{CMS:2019esx} is systematically lower than those obtained using inclusive $\ttbar$ cross section measurements ~\cite{ATLAS:2015pfy,ATLAS:2019guf,CMS:2022emx}.
+The results of our analyses shown in Eqs.~\eqref{mt_R80_1_1_1_1} and \eqref{mt_R80_05_1_1_1} demonstrate that a larger and more reliable value could be obtained once the quasi-bound state, and potentially also NNLO corrections, are accounted for.

-The ATLAS collaboration has derived a value for the top quark MSR mass at the reference scale $R=1\GeV$ in Ref.~\cite{ATLAS:2021urs} by comparing QCD predictions at next-to-leading logarithmic accuracy for the soft-drop groomed top quark jet mass distribution to parton shower Monte Carlo simulations for a Monte-Carlo top quark mass $\mt^{\rm MC}=172.5\GeV$.
-Obtained in the Monte Carlo calibration (following~\cite{Butenschoen:2016lpz}), the result of Ref.~\cite{ATLAS:2021urs} is not based on experimental data and hence cannot be directly compared to the results of the present study.

-The value for the top quark MSR mass of $\mtMSR(3\GeV) = 169.6 ^{+0.8}_{-1.1}\GeV$ has been extracted in Ref.~\cite{Garzelli:2020fmd}, using the CMS data of Ref.~\cite{CMS:2019esx} and the same methodology, i.e. using fixed-order QCD perturbation theory at NLO accuracy, so that $\mtMSR(3\GeV)$ has been fitted simultaneously with the PDFs and strong coupling constant.
+The value for the top quark MSR mass of $\mtMSR(3\GeV) = 169.6 ^{+0.8}_{-1.1}\GeV$, which corresponds to $\mtMSR(1\GeV) = 169.9 ^{+0.8}_{-1.1}\GeV$, has been extracted in Ref.~\cite{Garzelli:2020fmd}, using the CMS data of Ref.~\cite{CMS:2019esx} and the same methodology, i.e. using fixed-order QCD perturbation theory at NLO accuracy, so that $\mtMSR(3\GeV)$ has been fitted simultaneously with the PDFs and strong coupling constant.
 Evolving the result of the present study in Eq.~\eqref{mt_R80_05_1_1_1} to $R=3\GeV$ yields